-= famous planning project under the Allende administration in Chile, stewarded by Stafford Beer
+= famous industrial and economic planning project under the Allende administration in Chile, stewarded by Stafford Beer

 "Cybersyn’ comes from a synthesis of the two concepts driving the project, ‘cybernetics’ and ‘synergy’.
 The abbreviation ‘Synco’ conveyed the objective of the project, namely ‘Sistema de Informacion y Control’.
 The project name has also appeared as ‘Sinco’ or ‘Cinco'," (http://informatics.indiana.edu/edenm/EdenMedinaJLASAugust2006.pdf)